artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

   <img src="Images/Processor.png" width=80% height=80%>
 </p>

 As an example, we next show the steps to simulate Exercise 1-a (provided [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#exercise-1) in this repository), which uses the following program (you just need to copy the code to the Ripes editor).
-The program begins with an initial nested loop that simply initializes the elements in A, B, and C, which we will not analyze.
-Then, another nested loop follows, performing a computation that stores in C the sum of the elements in A and B. This is the loop we will analyze in the cache.
+The program begins with an initial nested loop (*Initialize matrices*) that simply initializes the elements in A, B, and C, which we will not analyze and that you should simply ignore.
+Then, another nested loop follows (*Analyze this loop*), performing a computation that stores in C the sum of the elements in A and B. This is the loop we will analyze in the cache.

 ```
 #define N 4